opnsense/tools/README.md

 Additionally, UPLOADDIR can be used to specify a remote location.
 At this point only "logs" upload cleares and creates directories on the fly.

+If you want to script interactive prompts you may use the confirm target to operate yes or no questions before an action:

+    # make info confirm dvd

 Last but not least, a refresh of OPNsense core and plugins on package sets is invoked using: